vagmcs/webpage/content/authors/vagmcs/_index.md

 bio: My research interests include artificial intelligence, machine learning and data mining.

 # Interests to show in the About widget
-interests:
+# interests:
-- Artificial Intelligence
+# - Logical and Relational Learning
-- Machine Learning & Data Mining
+# - Neural-Symbolic Learning
-- Logical & Relational Learning
+# - Graph Neural Networks
-- Online & Adaptive Learning
+# - Online Learning

 # Education to show in About widget
 education: